 Breastfeeding status affects choice of contraceptive.
 For breastfeeding women, nonhormonal methods are usually preferred; among hormonal methods, progestin-only oral contraceptives, depot medroxyprogesterone acetate injections, and progestin implants are preferred because they do not affect milk production.
 Estrogen-progesterone contraceptives can interfere with milk production and should not be initiated until milk production is well-established.
 Combined estrogen-progestin vaginal rings can be used after 4 weeks postpartum if women are not breastfeeding.

 A diaphragm should be fitted only after complete involution of the uterus, at 6 to 8 weeks; meanwhile, foams, jellies, and condoms should be used.

-Intrauterine devices are typically best placed after 4 to 6 weeks postpartum to minimize risk of expulsion.
+Intrauterine devices may be placed as soon as immediately after delivery of the placenta, but placement after 4 to 6 weeks postpartum minimizes risk of expulsion.